FionaCLin/police_academy_1927/README.md

 <p>If there are 2 paths that would take equal turns, choose the one that results in the agent having the most stamina when he reaches his goal.</p>
 <p>If there are 2 paths that would take equal turns and would result in the agent having the same resulting stamina, either path is valid.
 (We will not autotest this situation).</p>
 <h3 id="the-model-solution">The Model Solution</h3>
-<p>A sample solution is available at <code>~cs1927/bin/assn2Model</code> on CSE machines.
+<p>A sample solution is available at <code>./assn2</code>.
 The program takes 3 command line arguments as outlined above.
 These are the filename with the city data, the filename with the agent data, the maximum number of cycles and it optionally takes a fourth command line argument that is used to seed the random number generator that is used for random movement.
 This is provided to facilitate automarking and testing.</p>
-<p>If the <code>~cs1927/bin/assn2Model</code> program fails (e.g., segmentation fault, bus error, etc.) or behaves incorrectly according to the specification, please email <code>cs1927@cse.unsw.edu.au</code> and attach the test file or a description of the input that caused the failure/bug.</p>

 <h4 id="the-commands">The Commands</h4>
 <p>Once the program has started the user will be prompted for input.
 The available commands are listed below:</p>
 <dl>